SystemUnderscoreBox/gofind/README.md

 user@linux:~$ gofind '*.mp4'
 ```

-When calling gofind, write input with suffix (e.g. myfile.go) with citations.
+When calling gofind, write input with suffix (e.g. myfile.go) with citations for accurate findings.
 Use of citations heavily recommended when searching with regex pattern (*).

 (No LLMs were utilized during the production of gofind)